nealrobbins/liferay-docs/develop/commerce/articles/20-segments-and-catalog-rules/catalog-rule-type.markdown

         public static final String KEY = "name-matching";

-Note that the `order` property
+Note that the `commerce.product.rule.type.key` property matches the class name.
+The `commerce.product.rule.type.order:Integer` property locates your rule type on the admin screen alongside other types.

+Next, include the methods required by the `CPRuleType` interface.

+    @Override
+    public void contributeDocument(Document document, CPDefinition cpDefinition)
+        throws PortalException {
+    }

 The `contributeDocument` method provides the information required by the search indexer document in order for the appropriate products to be returned.
 While the method is required by the interface, it this case it takes no action as the `cpDefinition` name is already indexed.

-Include the `getKey` method, which identifies your rule type using the `KEY` constant when called.
+Add the `getKey` method, which identifies your rule type using the `KEY` constant when called:

+    @Override
+    public String getKey() {
+        return KEY;
+    }

 The `getLabel` method retrieves the language value associated with the `KEY` constant from the module's appropriate `Language.properties` file, which must be placed in your module's `src/main/resources/content` folder.
+The language value provides the type's label on the frontend.

+    @Override
+    public String getLabel(Locale locale) {
+        ResourceBundle resourceBundle = ResourceBundleUtil.getBundle(
+            "content.Language", locale, getClass());

+        return LanguageUtil.get(resourceBundle, KEY);
+    }